 Nick Kuzmack is a digital media professional with over 10 years of experience in Journalism, Editing, Copy Writing, Research, Social Media Marketing and Social Networking.
 He has a proven track record of creating thought provoking and thoroughly researched work for a variety of publications and companies.
 Kuzmack’s work is published by SLUG Magazine, Heatwave Magazine, Utah Stories and independently, here at Nixbeat.com.
 He has a Bachelor of the Arts in Political Studies from Westminster College SLC and holds duel-citizenship with the United Kingdom and the United States.
 He has spent much of his life traveling back and forth between the two countries.

-As DJ Nix Beat, he has DJ’ed in Utah, Nevada, Oregon and London, England.
-His interest in DJing was inspired by years of subjecting his friends to his record collection at parties.
-He spins strictly vinyl and maintains a growing collection of 60’s styled Soul, R&B, Mod/Garage, Rock n’ Roll and 70’s styled Punk, Power Pop and Junk Shop Glam.
+As DJ Nix Beat, he has DJ’ed in Salt Lake City and Ogden Utah, Las Vegas, Nevada, Portland, Oregon and London, England.
+His interest in DJing was inspired by many years of subjecting his friends to his record collection at parties.
+He spins strictly vinyl and maintains a growing collection of 50’s through 60’s styled Soul, R&B, Mod/Garage, Rock n’ Roll and 70’s styled Punk, Power Pop and Junkshop Glam.

 DJ Nix Beat has been featured for dJ’ing in SLUG Magazine, Salt Lake Magazine, KUAA Radio and on the University of Utah’s K-UTE Internet Radio program.
 DJ Nix Beat has enjoyed residences and hosting nights throughout Salt Lake City.
 He has also DJ’ed for bands such as Protex, The Jackets, The Darts (US), Giuda, The Dirty Fences, The Vibrators , The Night Beats, The Cry and Ex-Cult.